amrfekryy/website-status/README.md

 - `axios` for requests, and `lodash` for data operations

 ### Database
 - A database `db.sqlite3` is attached in the repo with sample data to start with.
-If you'd like a fresh database just remove the existing one, and a new one will be created automatically upon running server.
+You can login with `admin, admin` for username and password.
+If you'd like a fresh database just remove the existing one, and a new one will be created automatically upon running the server.

 ### Run Server
 - `cd server`